paulmarsicloud/hexo-cloudonmymindblog/source/_posts/step_1.md

 ---
-title: Step 1 - how this blog was setup
+title: Step 1 - How this blog was setup
 date: 2020-09-21 14:28:16
+tags:
+- aws
+- iam
+- route53
+- domain
 ---

 In my firt official post, I thought it best to guide you through how this blog and site was setup from an idea to legit website.